Washington, D.C.: Media

 Washington, D.C., is a prominent center for national and international media.
 The Washington Post, founded in 1877, is the city's most-read local daily newspaper and one of the preeminent newspapers in the United States.
 It had the sixth-highest readership of all news dailies in the country in 2011.
 The Post previously also published the Spanish-language newspaper El Tiempo Latino, which it sold to El Planeta Media in 2016.
-The city is served by two local NPR affiliates, WAMU and WETA.
+The city is served by two local NPR member stations, WAMU and WETA.

 The Washington Times is a general interest daily newspaper and popular among conservatives.
 The alternative weekly Washington City Paper, with a circulation of 47,000, is also based in the city and has a substantial readership in the Washington area.
 The Atlantic magazine, which has covered politics, international affairs, and cultural issues since 1857, was previously headquartered at the Watergate complex but is now headquartered in a building at the Wharf in Washington.
 The headquarters of Voice of America, the U.S. government's international news service, is near the Capitol in Southwest Washington, D.C.

 Several community and specialty papers focus on neighborhood and cultural issues, including the weekly Washington Blade and Metro Weekly, which focus on LGBT issues; the Washington Informer and The Washington Afro American, which highlight topics of interest to the black community; and neighborhood newspapers published by The Current Newspapers.
 Congressional Quarterly, The Hill, Politico, and Roll Call newspapers focus exclusively on issues related to Congress and the federal government.
 Other publications based in Washington include the National Geographic magazine and political publications such as The Washington Examiner, The New Republic, and Washington Monthly.